diegomurillocorrea/js/README.md

 # JavaScript Repository.

+## Coercion 🔢🆎🆗

+### Coercion is the automatic or implicit conversion of values from one data type to another.
+Conversion is similar to coercion because they both convert values from one data type to another with one key difference.
+Coercion is implicit whereas conversion can be either implicit or explicit.

 ## Callbacks 📲🔙

 ### A callback is a function that is passed into another function as an argument, which is then invoked inside the outer function to complete some kind of process or action.